 - Have a minimum cumulative 2.5 GPA for continuing students or be registered as a new student, and

 - Enrollment in a minimum of 6.0 college-level credit hours

 - Must choose a child care facility on the CCAMPIS Provider list

 - Attend ONE parent orientation

 - Attend TWO parent workshops

-- Pay weekly co-payment for child care provided
+- Pay weekly student support fees for childcare provided

 - Submit monthly attendance

 For more CCAMPIS information, please email Rabecka Collins at Rabecka.Collins@daytonastate.edu

 "Being a parent and going to school is a challenge that I truly understand.
 I am passionate about helping the students find child care options and provide them with support and encouragement through their journey in pursuing their educational goals.
 Seeing the students succeed and knowing that their child has received quality care is the best reward of my job."